bryand4140/FORTRAN-Linear-Algebra-Tools/README.md

 The MOD_LinAlg Modules contains all subroutines in the repository.
 An example file is also provided which shows how to use all the main features.

 ## Upcoming Features
-- **Subroutines for determining Eigenvalues and Eigenvectors of nxn matricies**
+- **Subroutines for determining the Eigenvectors of nxn matricies**
+- **Subroutines for calculating complex Eigenvalues of nxn matricies**

 ## Current Features
 Subroutines Overview: